 The raw metal is refined to remove almost all impurities.
 Some coins require an alloy of two or more different types of metals.
 The refined metal is melted, and the additional metals as required by the specifications are added.
 For example, the United States Mint makes its five-cent coin from an alloy of 75 percent copper and 25 percent nickel.

 Once the proper purity or alloy is achieved, the metal is cast into an ingot.
 These are large metal bars which contain the proper amount of metal as required by the mint.
+The metal is checked throughout the process to make sure the right purity is obtained.

 The process of rolling the ingot to the proper thickness can be long and laborious.
 The ingot is rolled between two hardened steel rollers that are continuously moving closer and closer together.
 This process will continue until the ingot is rolled into a metal strip that is the proper thickness for the coin being made.
+Additionally, the rolling process softens the metal and changes the molecular structure which allows it to be struck easier and produces higher quality coins.

 The United States Mint uses rolls of metal that are approximately 13 inches wide and weigh several thousand pounds.
 The roll of metal is unwound and flattened to remove the curvature from the manufacturing process.
 It is then passed through a machine that punches out discs of metal that are now the proper thickness and diameter for the coin being made.